Kandreas9/dotscript/README.md

 ```

-This script also installs a couple of brew casks[^6], one for the nerd font and another for raycast.
+This script also installs a few brew casks[^6], one for the nerd font, another for raycast and ungoogled chromium.
 You can either remove, comment them out, change them, or keep them depending on your needs:

 ```bash
 echo "=========="